SeanVenz/codechum/Lesson2/Topic21.md

 # CSS Fonts and Web Typography

 Web typography plays a significant role in the overall design and aesthetics of a website.
 With CSS, you can control the appearance and style of text on your web pages.
-In this guide, we will explore how to work with web fonts and import custom fonts to enhance the typography of your website.
+In this topic, we will explore how to work with web fonts and import custom fonts to enhance the typography of your website.

 ## Introduction to Web Fonts